robjg/dido/docs/reference/dido/csv/CsvDataInBean.md

 [HOME](../../README.md)
-# dido:csv
+# dido:csv-in

-Reads and write CSV format from Dido Data.
+Reads CSV format data to Dido Data.
 <a href="https://commons.apache.org/proper/commons-csv/">Apache Commons CSV</a>
 is used for this using the DEFAULT format.
 Please see their documentation for more details.